ksafranski/Docker-Tutorial/2.Running-Containers/README.md

 ### Environment Variables

-Enviornment variables allows configuration for any services or applications to be passed to a container:
+Enviornment variables allow configuration for any services or applications to be passed to a container:

 ```
 docker run -e <NAME>=<VALUE> <image>